chinamike65/hugo-tuolesi/content/book3/book3en.md

 Although the degree of confidence is different and the blessings produced are different, the blessings will gradually increase, and doing things will become easier and easier.
 Therefore, the biggest method of accumulating blessings is to recite the Four Refugees.

-The Buddha said in the "Guangzhou Game Sutra": "A person who is blessed can achieve everything."
+The Buddha said in the "Guangzhou Game Sutra":

+"A person who is blessed can achieve everything."

-Venerable Milarepa's previous life, Kadampa's great virtue Chachacha also said: "If you have a normal heart of taking refuge, you will first be rewarded in this life, everything will be successful, and then at the end of your life, you will receive auspicious signs. ."
+Venerable Milarepa's previous life, Kadampa's great virtue Chachacha also said:

+"If you have a normal heart of taking refuge, you will first be rewarded in this life, everything will be successful, and then at the end of your life, you will receive auspicious signs. ."

-Quick Achievement 304
+Quick Achievement

+304

 Before taking refuge, all aspects of practice are much worse than after taking refuge.
 Not to mention, there are the same differences as heaven and earth in terms of accumulating merit and eliminating karma.
 Therefore, after taking refuge, the achievement of studies will be faster.

-For the practice of the Four Refugees, please refer to Treasures of the Dharma Sea II.
+For the practice of the Four Refuges, please refer to Treasures of the Dharma Sea II.

 305

 Section 4 Karma takes refuge in the Three Jewels of the Guru.

 Although you won't fall into the three evil realms, you still need to respect Karma.

 If you don’t respect cause and effect, don’t know how to restrain yourself, and create karma indiscriminately, you will still suffer in the three evil realms.